nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Current Implementation**

 The `FileManager` class in `seedu.duke.backend` manages all the file related operations.
 Its purpose is to provide an abstraction layer for saving and reading the current state of the application to and from disk.
+It is also used by the `import` command to perform importing of other CSV files.

 * `FileManager#getPath()` - Retrieves the working directory of the `FileManager`.
 * `FileManager#setPath()` - Changes the working directory of the `FileManager`.